List of maglev train proposals: Mumbai – Delhi

+Mumbai – Nagpur

 The State of Maharashtra has also approved a feasibility study for a maglev train between Mumbai (the commercial capital of India as well as the State government capital) and Nagpur (the second State capital) about 1000 km away.
 It plans to connect the regions of Mumbai and Pune with Nagpur via less developed hinterland (via Ahmednagar, Beed, Latur, Nanded and Yavatmal).

 Chennai – Bangalore – Mysore

 Per Large and Medium Scale Industries Minister of Karnataka Mr. Murugesh Nirani, a detailed report will be prepared and submitted by December 2012 and the project is expected to cost $26 million per kilometer of railway track.
 The speed of maglev will be 350 km/h and the Bangalore to Mysore portion would take as little as 30 minutes.